benjisho/service-health-checks/README.md

 - Identify dependencies and upstream/downstream relationships.
 - Provide a consistent user experience across different operating systems.

-Initially, this repository includes scripts tailored for Linux systemd services, but will expand with equivalent utilities for macOS (launchd), Windows (SC, PowerShell services), and potentially other OSes or service frameworks.

 ## Features

-- **Cross-Platform Focus:** Ultimately, provide scripts and instructions for Linux, macOS, and Windows.
+- **Cross-Platform Focus:** Provides scripts and instructions for Linux, macOS, and Windows.
 - **Comprehensive Status Checks:** Quickly see if a service is running, disabled, or experiencing errors.
 - **Enablement and Startup Behavior:** Determine if a service starts automatically, or if it must be manually launched.
 - **Dependency Insight:** Understand which other services or units a given service relies upon.